 - 1. Informal phone conversation for introductory purposes.
 An application form, Health declaration and a Compliance history statement form will be provided, and will need to be returned to the office with minimum requirement document attached.
 Short listed candidates will be contacted (applies to advertised positions).
 An opportunity may arise where the educator would be visited at their home initially.
 This would also be suitable for an applicant who is new to the industry and would like their home assessed early on. - 2.
 The applicant will be contacted and an interview time arranged.
 Interviews can be held face to face as well as via Zoom.
 Applicant's qualifications, knowledge, experience in childcare, knowledge on child safety standards, child protection, awareness of and sensitivity towards the diverse needs of young children and their families will be assessed.
-An opportunity is given to the applicant to provide information on any previous non-compliance or disciplinary action.

-- 3. A home safety check is conducted at the prospective educators home.
+An opportunity is given to the applicant to provide information on any previous non-compliance or disciplinary action. - 3.
+A home safety check is conducted at the prospective educators home.
 A full assessment of the areas in the home that would be accessible to children, this includes outdoor areas and back yard.
-Any safety points will be discussed - 4.
+Any safety points will be discussed, and issues requiring rectification will be provided to the prospective educator.
+All items on the list will need to be addressed before progressing further. - 4.
 Two referees from the educators application form will be contacted.
 Referees would need to be someone who has knowledge of the educators prior work experience preferably.
 A family member does not qualify as a referee. - 5.
 A background check is completed to ensure the person is fit and proper and would fit into our service culture.
 Criminal history check is reviewed, working with children card status checked via Dept of Justice website.
 If the applicant is an educator with previous experience, their information is checked against the 'Registers' in the NQIATS portal. - 6.
 Outcome of interview and background check will be discussed between the Approved Provider and Nominated Supervisor.
 If the applicant is found to be suitable for role, their application will be accepted. - 7.
-Office meeting is held for final discussions and initial induction.
-Discussion would include, policies and procedures, compliance within our service, completion of forms and attendance records.
+Face to face meeting is held for final discussions and initial induction.
+Discussion would include, policies and procedures, compliance within our national law and regulations, completion of forms and introduction to online attendance records.
 Service expectation would be made very clear with an opportunity for the educator to ask any questions or seek clarification.
 A service agreement, code of conduct and job description would be discussed and then signed by the prospective educator/staff member and the Approved Provider or Nominated Supervisor.
 A compliance history statement will also be signed if not completed earlier.